Best Noise-Canceling Headphones for Sony Headphone

 Sony WH-1000XM5 View on Amazon View on B&H

-Key Feature: Auto NC Optimizer with 8 microphones
+Key Feature: Auto NC Optimizer for real-time pressure adjustment

 Rating: 4.9 / 5.0 ★★★★★